Exatio/Exatio/README.md

+# Welcome to my GitHub Portfolio

-# I'm a third-year Computer Science student at Dauphine, passionate about software development, problem-solving, and innovative technology.
+I'm a third-year Computer Science student at Dauphine, passionate about software development, problem-solving, and innovative technology.
 This space serves as a portfolio of my projects and a testament to my learning journey in programming and beyond.

 ## About Me

 - 🎓 **Education**: Pursuing a Bachelor’s in Computer Science at Dauphine University.